 By implementing this one simple step.
 Marking up the registration fee!

 Many people have difficulty learning to accept this, but it is necessary to cover costs.

 But wait!
 How do you do this without breaking everyone’s bank?
 Here’s how:

 Raising the Retreat Fee

-Now, obviously you want to avoid having an outrageous registration fee, as this will deter a great amount of people from attending.
+Now, obviously, you want to avoid having an outrageous registration fee, as this will deter a great number of people from attending.
 But if there is any room for an increase, and you are struggling to find the money for your retreat’s essentials, the key may just be to raise the fee.

 Prerequisites for the Raise

 In order to be able to raise the retreat fee, you have to make sure that the actual cost is as low as possible to begin with.
 One important precaution that you can take beforehand is reserving an affordable event venue.

 If you are able to find a Christian campground that is both high-quality and affordable, you’ll be able to minimize the cost of the retreat and charge your attendees a little extra to help fund the essentials.